 Our lives depend upon what happens in the Critical Zone.
 All life on land depends upon what happens in the Critical Zone.
 Yet, what happens in the Critical Zone is not broadly understood.
 Indeed, most people have never heard of the Critical Zone or of Critical Zone Science.
 We aim to change that.
 Building broad understanding of Critical Zone processes for the public, and for both scientists and future scientists are the primary goals of our Critical Zone education and outreach programs.

 Through research and education opportunities associated with each CZO, cross-CZO scientific endeavors, and annual meetings, we engage young scientists in Critical Zone science, developing a new cadre of future CZO leadership.
-The necesity of understanding Critical Zone processes globally was recognized early in the development of CZOs, and through international partnerships, U.S. graduate students have benefited their home CZOs as well as their personal career pursuits through travel to European labs and field sites to engage in collaborative learning and research.
+The necessity of understanding Critical Zone processes globally was recognized early in the development of CZOs, and through international partnerships, U.S. graduate students have benefited their home CZOs as well as their personal career pursuits through travel to European labs and field sites to engage in collaborative learning and research.

-01 May 2017 (National) - CZO Newsletter CZNews: Winter 2017
+01 May 2017 (National) - CZO Newsletter CZNews: Spring 2017

 06 Apr 2017 (National, Boulder, Calhoun, Catalina-Jemez, Christina, Eel, IML, Luquillo, Reynolds, Shale Hills, Sierra) - 2017 CZO Webinar Series: Critical Zone and Society.

 15 Aug 2017 (National, Boulder, Calhoun, Catalina-Jemez, Christina, Eel, IML, Luquillo, Reynolds, Shale Hills, Sierra) - For Earth Science Week 2017, the American Geosciences Institute invites you to enter the Earth Connections video contest.
 Submit a brief, 30-90...